Skip to main content

 Do & Don’t: What Makes a Laboratory Technician Cover Letter Credible

-Recruiters in laboratory settings scan for risk indicators.
-Because lab work affects patient safety and compliance, they reject anything vague, exaggerated, or careless.
-Precision in writing reflects precision in practice.
+Recruiters in laboratory settings look for potential risk indicators.
+Because lab work affects patient safety and compliance, they quickly reject anything vague, exaggerated, or careless.
+Precision in your writing reflects precision in your laboratory practice.

 Red Flags in Laboratory Technician Cover Letters